pyeventsourcing/eventsourcing/docs/topics/process.rst

-Whilst maintainability is greatly assisted by having an entire system of applications defined independently of infrastructure, it greatly helps also to be able to run such a system with a single thread.
+Whilst maintainability is greatly assisted by having an entire system of applications defined independently of infrastructure, it also greatly helps to run such a system synchronously with a single thread.
 So long as the behaviours are preserved, running the system without any concurrent threads or processes makes it much easier to develop and maintain the system.